-If using the ventilator in a transport case, only use the protective cover specified in the accessory list to prevent adverse ventilator performance, which can consequently result in patient death.
+If using the ventilator in a transport case, only use the protective cover listed as approved accessory to prevent adverse ventilator performance, which can consequently result in patient death.

 Measured values for volume and expired CO2 may differ from the actual patient values due to unintentional leaks.